kids encyclopedia robot

 Romero with Dolphy in the 1954 film Dalagang Ilocana.

-At age 11, Romero started aspiring of becoming an actress.
-After graduating from high school at the Riverview High, her family moved to Manila and with her father's consent, she tried her luck in the show business.
-She first appeared as an extra in the 1949 film Ang Bahay sa Lumang Gulod, as well as in two other films under Premiere Productions Prinsipe Don Juan (1951) and Bahay na Tisa (1951).
+At age 11, Romero started aspiring to become an actress.
+After she left school her family moved to Manila and, with her father's consent, she tried her luck in show business.
+She first appeared as an extra in the 1949 film Ang Bahay sa Lumang Gulod, as well as in two other films under Premiere Productions, Prinsipe Don Juan (1951) and Bahay na Tisa (1951).
 She was eventually dismissed from the film production company and transferred to Sampaguita Pictures with the help of her distant uncle, Nardo Rosales, who was the studio's chief editor.
 She appeared in more films as an extra in Kasintahan sa Pangarap (1951), Bernardo Carpio (1951), Barbaro (1952), Dugong Bughaw (1951) and Prinsesa at Pulubi (1950).

 1955–1964: Superstardom